31 Magical Rock Garden Ideas for a Stunning Outdoor Oasis

 If you’re looking for a peaceful and low-maintenance spot in the shade, you really can’t go wrong with mossy boulders.
 They add such a calming vibe and are so easy to take care of.

-23. A Cozy Rock Garden with Lush Succulents
+23. Cozy Rock Garden Filled with Succulents

 Have you ever seen those cute crevice gardens filled with succulents?
 They basically use the small spaces between rocks as cozy little homes for these tough yet beautiful plants.
 I recommend trying out varieties like Sempervivum and Sedum – they don’t need much water or attention to grow happy and healthy!